-Let’s consider this point: “This tired child needs a nap.”
+Let’s consider this point: “This tired child prob ably doesn’t want a nap.”
 That’s pretty dry, so let’s try to make it more vivid and persuasive.

-But showing specific examples can help drive home the message you’ve told.
-Thus, the title of this page is “Show, Don’t (Just) Tell,” not “Show, Don’t Tell.”
+Showing well-chosen details can help drive home the message you want to tell.
+(Thus, the title of this page is “Show, Don’t (Just) Tell,” not “Show, Don’t Tell.”)